zzhangjii/learning-library/workshops/journey4-adw-gsg-oow/LabGuide2.md

 # Explore additional queries with the Sample Schemas

-#### STEP 4: Experiment with running other sample queries
+#### **STEP 4: Experiment with running other sample queries**

 -   You can find more sample queries to run in the ADW documentation.
-Try some of the queries from <a href="https://docs.oracle.com/en/cloud/paas/autonomous-data-warehouse-cloud/user/sample-queries.html">here</a>.
+Try some of the queries from <a href="https://docs.oracle.com/en/cloud/paas/autonomous-data-warehouse-cloud/user/sample-queries.html" target="_blank">here</a>.

 <table>
 <tr><td class="td-logo">[![](images/obe_tag.png)](#)</td>